schibsted/spid-tech-docs/resources/articles/announcements.md

 :category self-service
 :body

-As a consumer of the SPiD API, you should subscribe to our announcement mailing lists to stay on top of important news.
+As a consumer of the SchAcc API, you should subscribe to our announcement mailing lists to stay on top of important news.
 On these lists, we announce:

 - Product related news